Magneto-Seebeck effect in bismuth: Experimental details

 \section{Experimental details}

 The Seebeck coefficient $S_{zz}$ was measured with a homemade sample holder in a Quantum Design PPMS.
 As shown in Fig.~\ref{fig:setup}, a thermal gradient was applied along the trigonal axis using a RuO$_2$ heater and a cold finger made out of copper.
 The resulting temperature difference $\Delta T$ was determined with a type E thermocouple.
 The voltage contacts, which were made out of silver paste, were connected to the sample holder with manganin wires.
 Therefore, the resulting Seebeck coefficient $S=-V_S/\Delta T$ was corrected for the contribution of manganin according to Ref.~\cite{Rathnayaka1985}.
-The bismuth sample was obtained commercially through MaTecK GmbH.
+The bismuth sample of purity 99.999\% (5N) with a length of 4~mm and a cross sectional area of 6.9~mm$^2$ was obtained commercially through MaTecK GmbH.
+This single crystal is of very high quality, which is reflected by a residual resistance ratio $R(300~\mathrm{K})/R(2~\mathrm{K})=576$, corresponding to an average mobility of $<\mu_e + \mu_h> =9.8\cdot10^7~\mathrm{cm^2\,V^{-1}\,s^{-1}}$ at very low temperatures.
 For angle dependent measurements, the rotator option of the PPMS was used.
 The sample was rotated such that the magnetic field was always lying in the binary-bisectrix plane (i.e.\ perpendicular to the thermal gradient) and the angle $\Theta$ is defined such that $\Theta = 0\degree$ for $B\parallel \mathrm{binary}$.